Blood Bowl: Second Edition

 The second edition of Blood Bowl, released in 1988, began to move Blood Bowl away from the battlefield mechanics of other Games Workshop systems and toward more brutal sports-oriented play.
 The game included plastic 28 mm miniatures of Orcs and Humans, with another set of metal miniatures available from Citadel Miniatures to represent most (but not all) of the other races.

 The pitch of this edition consists of three thick, gray polystyrene boards (end zones and centre), with squares marked by grooves.

 Games Workshop later provided a boxed supplement, Dungeonbowl, dealing with subterranean play and dwarvish and elvish teams, and, later, two source books, Blood Bowl Star Players (1989) and the Blood Bowl Companion (1990), which added to the basic rules, creating games with greater variation which could easily last several hours.

 Kerrunch

 In 1991, Games Workshop released Kerrunch, a light version of Blood Bowl, developed by Andy Jones.
-It was released along with Mighty Warriors, Ultra Marine and Space Fleet, and was predominantly aimed at the younger gamer as an introduction to the Games Workshop hobby.
+It was released along with Mighty Warriors, Ultra Marines and Space Fleet, and was predominantly aimed at the younger gamer as an introduction to the Games Workshop hobby.
 The rules are a simplified version of those from Blood Bowls second edition.
 The game came with 24 plastic miniatures, and is considered a collector's item.